Improv for Justice

 Ex-Salvadoran General May be Deported for Human Rights Violations

-New Report Points to Recurring Crimes Against Humanity in Sri Lanka’s Northern Province
+Report Points to Recurring Crimes Against Humanity in Sri Lanka’s Northern Province

-03/04/2014: A new report by Sri Lanka Campaign for Peace and Justice, endorsed by CJA, finds credible allegations of post-war international crimes by government forces against Tamils in Sri Lanka’s north, nearly five years after the end of a three-decade civil war.
+03/04/2014: A report by Sri Lanka Campaign for Peace and Justice, endorsed by CJA, finds credible allegations of post-war international crimes by government forces against Tamils in Sri Lanka’s north, nearly five years after the end of a three-decade civil war.
 These findings challenge the Sri Lankan government’s claims of post-war progress and underscore the urgent need to fight impunity with accountability.
 Click here to read the report; CJA's foreword starts on page vi.